paulbilinski/Git_Huff_CentEvo/workingreadme.txt

 and, beyond a minimal read threshold, overall read depth does not have an appreciable impact on the diversity captured in the bignet reference.

+Make the cent and bignet references in the References folder, and map the library against these two new references to get the broad and narrow abundance of the centromere repeat.

+I think thats it.